Yang Yong-hi: Life and career

-Yang first visited North Korea as part of a high school field trip, and she returned there several times, and got to know her niece, named Sona.
-Her second documentary Sona, the Other Myself is a tribute to the times Yang spent with her family in North Korea, showing unused footage collected during her earlier visits to North Korea.
-In it Yang lingers over Sona's guileless infant-hood followed by a no-choice induction into the rigidly disciplinarian North Korean educational system, highlighting the innocence of her niece in the brief period before school changed her, and she could recite party line rhetoric and songs to celebrate the glory of "our father."
+Yang first visited North Korea as part of a high school field trip, and she returned there several times and got to know her niece, named Sona.
+Her second documentary Sona, the Other Myself is a tribute to the time Yang spent with her family in North Korea, showing unused footage collected during her earlier visits to North Korea.
+In it Yang lingers over Sona's guileless infant-hood followed by her forced induction into the rigidly disciplinarian North Korean educational system.
+It highlights the innocence of her niece in the brief period before school changed her, initiating her into loyalty to the North Korean government whereby she could recite party line rhetoric and songs to celebrate the glory of "our father."

-Yang went back and forth between Tokyo and Pyongyang with her camera, first to shoot Dear Pyongyang and then to concentrate on Sona, before she was officially banned from entering North Korea in 2006.
+Yang alternated between Tokyo and Pyongyang with her camera, first to shoot Dear Pyongyang and then to concentrate on Sona, before she was officially banned from entering North Korea in 2006.
 That was the last time she saw her niece.

 Her first feature film, Our Homeland is based on her experience of a tearful reunion with her brother Seong-ho, who returned to Japan 25 years after leaving for North Korea, during a three-month visit to get medical treatment for a brain tumor.
 The film won the C.I.C.A.E.
 Panorama film award at the 2012 Berlin International Film Festival.
 It also won Sakura Ando the Best Actress Award and Arata Iura the Best Supporting Actors Award at the 2012 Blue Ribbon Awards where the film itself won Best Screenplay and Best Feature Film.

-In 2012, Yang said she was still afraid for her brothers' safety after the release of her films over the past 15 years, but would continue to make films about her family.
+In 2012, Yang said she was still afraid for her brothers' safety after the release of her films over the previous 15 years, but would continue to make films about her family.
 In 2021, after a years-long hiatus, she made the documentary film Soup and Ideology, which focuses on the life story of her elderly mother and reveals the family's traumatic connection to the Jeju Uprising.